kubermatic/docs/content/kubermatic/v2.13/requirements/cloud_provider/vsphere.en.md

       * vApp instance configuration

 * Role k8s-network-attach
-  * Granted for each network that should be used
+  * Granted for each network that should be used (distributed switch + network)
   * Permissions
     * Network
       * Assign network